aardvark/stencil-maven-plugin/doc/README.md

 template variable `maven_compiler_source` will take value from maven property `maven.compiler.source`

 Variables defined in `configuration/context` file take precedence over maven properties.

+See `doc/README.md` which is used to create this readme using this plugin.

 ## Goals